ministryofjustice/modernisation-platform-terraform-dns-certificates/README.md

 This module provides a means by which users can create AWS ACM Certificates along with the required DNS validations.
 These validations support both non-production accounts using the core-vpc-external hosted zone data sources as well as production hosted zones defined in core-network-services.

+**NOTE: In all circumstances we recommend pinning the version of the module using the commit hash.
+See Github documentation for further information.**

 For Non-Production accounts.
 Note that application_name is required for non-production use.

 ```hcl